-We may, however use these for a particular purpose if necessary, if a child is struggling with technique or body position.
+We may, however use these for a particular purpose if necessary, such as if a child is struggling with technique or body position.

 They are encouraged to remove their goggles at times during the lesson.

-What happens if my child is sick?
-If you contact the centre when your child is sick you will be eligible for a family swim voucher which may be used during the term on a Friday from 5:30pm-7:00pm, or during the term break Monday to Friday from 1-4pm.
+If you contact the centre when your child is sick you will be eligible for a family swim voucher which may be used during the term on a Friday from 5:30pm-7:00pm, or during the term break Monday, Wednesday and Friday from 1pm-4pm.